Locations:

 A note from Cleveland Clinic

-Angiosarcoma is a very rare cancer that spreads very quickly.
-If you have angiosarcoma, you may be dealing with advanced cancer.
-You may feel overwhelmed by your situation and worried about what’ll happen next.
-Your healthcare provider knows what you’re going through.
-Share your concerns and feeling with them so they can recommend programs and services that may help you.
+Angiosarcoma is a very rare cancer that spreads fast.
+This means that if you have angiosarcoma, you may be dealing with advanced cancer.
+You may feel stressed about what’ll happen next.
+It’s natural to feel uncertain about the future, but you don’t have to navigate this diagnosis alone.
+Share your concerns with your healthcare provider so they can talk you through your treatment options and prognosis.
+And ask them to connect you with programs and services that can help you.

 Medically Reviewed